Apollo Granforte: Early years and education

-At 9 o'clock on the morning of 22 July 1886, when Granforte was two days old, he was left in a basket at the Ospedale Civile in Legnano, wrapped and wearing a bonnet to which a brass medal was attached by white cotton thread.
+Granforte was born in Legnago on 20 July 1886 and abandoned 2 days later at the entrance of Ospedale Civile in Legnano.
 The nuns at the hospice remarked on his large body and strong profile and thus dubbed him Apollinare Granforte, the name which the president Giovanni Tebon wrote down in the hospice's official records.
 He was adopted by Gaetano Brigo and Rosa Uccelli, a couple from Noventa Vicentina.
 At nine years old, he was an apprentice cobbler and enjoyed acting and singing at the small theater in town.
 At 16 he sang tenor in Lucia di Lammermoor, put on by a small company that traveled the countryside and performed in town squares.

 On 5 October 1905, Granforte married eighteen-year-old Amabile Frison.
 They had a daughter, Maria, in the same year and emigrated to Buenos Aires in Argentina to be with Granforte's brother Erminio Brigo.
 He continued to work as a shoemaker, and on Sundays sang for the Italian immigrants in local taverns.
 There he was heard by a wealthy music lover named Pedro Valmagia (aka Pietro Balmaggia), who paid for him to study at the La Prensa Conservatory of Buenos Aires.
 He then transferred to the Instituto Musical Santa Cecilia in the same city, studying with masters Nicholas (Nicola?)
 Guerrera and Guido Capocci.

 Granforte made his stage debut in Rosario, as Germont, in 1913 when he was 27.
 In that same year he debuted in a concert in La Plata, singing "Eri tu" from Un ballo in maschera and the "Ciel! mio padre" duet from Aida with a soprano student at the Verdi Conservatory in La Plata.

 In 1913, at the age of 27, Granforte made his stage debut as Germont at the Rosario Politeama.
 His success there led to successive engagements at other provincial theatres in Buenos Aires.
 By 1915 he had also appeared at the Buenos Aires Politeama, the Solis of Montevideo and at Pelotas, Rio Grande and Porto Allegre in Brazil.
 In one four-week period at Montevideo he sang Silvio in Pagliacci, Marcello in La bohème, Alfio in Cavalleria rusticana, Germont in Traviata, Enrico in Lucia, Rigoletto, Barnaba in La Gioconda, Valentin in Faust, Amonasro in Aida, and Alfonso in La favorita.

 While still in Argentina, Granforte and Frison had two more daughters, Ofelia and Leonora.
 At the outbreak of World War I, Granforte and family returned to Italy sponsored by Valmagia, who had earlier helped the baritone begin his studies.
 Granforte enlisted at Parma as a grenadier, but became ill and was found unsuitable for the front lines.
 He then toured the war zone entertaining the Italian troops, alongside Alessandro Bonci and Elvira de Hidalgo.